As published on the 12th January 2022 on Business Express (https://business.express/new-packaging-challenges-in-2022/)

 Another trend which is set to continue in the New Year is consumer demand for products which are perceived to be ethically sourced and more sustainable.
 In our own business, which supplies packaging across a range of industries including retail and hospitality businesses, we’ve seen high demand for paper over plastic, as well as a focus on supply and transportation which reduces risk and carbon emissions.
 Although it is still cheaper to ship packaging from Asia, other factors are coming into play so that buyers are diversifying their options.

-Interestingly, paper packaging is still damaging to the environment and education is needed if consumers want to be truly sustainable in their purchase choices.
+Interestingly, paper packaging such as paper carrier bags is still damaging to the environment and education is needed if consumers want to be truly sustainable in their purchase choices.
 Most paper packaging is single-use, not waterproof and weaker than its plastic alternative.
 Plastic bags can, and should, be reused for as long as possible, plus the average carrier bag you get from a supermarket or shop uses very little plastic in relation to other items in the home.

 The packaging landscapethis year